googleapis/google-api-java-client-services/README.md

 ## Generating the API clients locally

-If you want to generate certain code locally, please follow these steps:
+If you want to generate certain code locally for troubleshooting purpose, please follow these steps:

 Generating the API clients requires git and Python 3.6.